-Study: Grindr, Tindr and Other Apps Share Sensitive Personal Data With Advertisers
+Study: Tinder, Grindr And Other Apps Share Sensitive Personal Data With Advertisers

 The latest data violations unearthed by the Norwegian researchers come the same month California enacted the strongest data privacy law in the U.S. Under the law, known as the California Consumer Privacy Act, consumers can opt out of the sale of their personal information.
 If tech companies do not comply, the law permits the user to sue.

-In its letter sent Tuesday to the California Attorney General, the ACLU of California argues that the practiced described in the Norwegian report may violate the state's new data privacy law, in addition to constituting possible unfair and deceptive practices, which is unlawful in California.
+In its letter sent Tuesday to the California Attorney General, the ACLU of California argues that the practice described in the Norwegian report may violate the state's new data privacy law, in addition to constituting possible unfair and deceptive practices, which is unlawful in California.

 A Twitter spokesperson said in a statement that the company has suspended advertising software used by Grindr highlighted in the report as the company reviews the study's findings.